 Every year, ECB Banking Supervision – in close cooperation with national supervisors – identifies and assesses the risks faced by euro area banks.
 The outcome of this exercise serves as a basis for defining supervisory priorities and determines focus areas for the regular monitoring and analysis of risks to which supervised banks are exposed.

 The most important results of the risk assessment exercise are presented in the Single Supervisory Mechanism (SSM) Risk Map.
-The Map shows the key risk drivers that are expected to affect supervised institutions over the next two to three years.
+The Risk Map shows the key risk drivers that are expected to affect supervised banks over the next two to three years.

 *The execution risk attached to banks’ strategies for non-performing loans (NPLs) only applies to banks with high levels of NPLs.